expressjs/expressjs.com/en/resources/template-engines.md

 ---

 # Template engines

+{% include warning.html content="The packages listed below may be outdated, no longer maintained or even broken.
+Listing here does not constitute an endorsement or recommendation from the Expressjs project team.
+Use at your own risk." %}

-These template engines work "out-of-the-box" with ExpressJS:
+These template engines work "out-of-the-box" with Express:

 - **[Pug](https://github.com/pugjs/pug)**: Haml-inspired template engine (formerly Jade).
 - **[Haml.js](https://github.com/tj/haml.js)**: Haml implementation.